riccardomusmeci/saldet/README.md

-    ckpt=..., # path to ckpt/pth model file config_path=..., # path to configuration file from saldet train output_dir=..., # where to save saliency maps
+    ckpt=..., # path to ckpt/pth model file config_path=..., # path to configuration file from saldet train output_dir=..., # where to save saliency maps sigmoid=..., # whether to apply sigmoid to predicted masks )
-)
 ```